Do You Need an Attorney for an Underage Drinking Charge?

 What Penalties Can an Underage Individual Face if Convicted of Underage Drinking?

 Underage DUI is another crime tried in Municipal Court.
 This crime provides slightly different penalties for those convicted.
 As previously mentioned, the legal alcohol limit for drivers is .008% BAC.
 However, since those under 21 are not allowed to drink, an underage DUI can be given to anyone under 21 who has a BAC of .001%.
 The law has provided penalties strictly for those who are under the legal limit but are underage and therefore are not allowed to have any alcohol in their system at all.
-Therefore, those with a BAC of .001 to .008 will be found guilty of underage DUI and subject to different penalties than those with a BAC above .008.
-Those with a BAC under .008 found guilty of underage DUI will be subject to a 30-90 day license suspension or delay, community service of 15-30 days and mandatory attendance in an alcohol education program.
+Thus, those with a BAC of .001 to .008 will be found guilty of underage DUI and subject to different penalties than those with a BAC above .008.
+Those with a BAC under .008 found guilty of underage DUI will be subject to a 30-90 day license suspension or delay, community service of 15-30 days, and mandatory attendance in an alcohol education program.
 Underage individuals who are convicted of a DWI/DUI with a BAC above .008 will be subject to adult DWI/DUI penalties, which include up to 30 days in jail, 12-48 hours of community service, a three-month license suspension, a fine of $250 – $400, as well as other penalties and other costs/fees.
 For more on adult DWI/DUI penalties, please see our DWI/DUI PAGE.

 What Type of Liability Can a Parent Face for Underage Drinking?

-Not only can parents be criminally liable for breaking this law, but also civilly liable under what New Jersey calls “Social Host Laws”.
+Not only can parents be criminally liable for breaking this law, but they can also be civilly liable under what New Jersey calls “Social Host Laws.
 These laws basically state that the host may be found liable for any accidents that may occur after an underage drinker leaves the premises.
 This means that if a parent allows underage individuals to drink on their property, they may be liable to a third party injured by a tort committed by the underage drinkers.
 One of the most typical examples is when an underage drinker leaves the house and gets into a car accident, resulting in the injury of a third party.
-The third-party can then turn around and file a civil suit against the adult host of the underage drinking.
+The third party can then turn around and file a civil suit against the adult host of the underage drinking.
 In addition, New Jersey Host laws state that the adult host can also be found liable for the injuries to the underage drinker themselves.
 Clearly, New Jersey has intended for broad laws to hold parents and other adults liable for supplying alcohol to minors.

 Underage drinking provides stiff penalties not only for the underage drinkers themselves but for parents and adults involved as well.
 This includes not only those who supply the alcohol but also those who allow underage drinking to take place at their home.
-Due to the harsh penalties and strict laws associated with underage drinking in New Jersey, it is important to have an experienced Municipal Court attorney by your side.
+Due to the harsh penalties and strict laws associated with underage drinking in New Jersey, it is essential to have an experienced Municipal Court attorney by your side.

-Please call Fredrick P. Niemann, Esq., a knowledgeable New Jersey Underage Drinking Attorney, today at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+Please call Fredrick P. Niemann, Esq., a knowledgeable New Jersey Underage Drinking Attorney, today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He would be happy to discuss any underage drinking matter with you.